 The Extended Project Qualification (EPQ) provides the opportunity to delve more deeply into a chosen topic, helping to develop the kinds of research, analysis, independent study and presentation skills required for undergraduate studies.
 Most universities are great supporters of the qualification - as well as being worth the equivalent of half an A Level (28 UCAS points), an EPQ can help demonstrate your individual interests and areas of expertise, whatever you go on to study.
+Mandarin and Fashion & Textiles are also now available as A Level options

 South Hampstead Sixth Formers have an excellent track record in the EPQ, with most students achieving top grades.